aakers24/THM/Paths/SOC1/SOC1.md

 * Zeek generates well organized log files.
 These can be viewed and analyzed manually or run through other tools such as ELK or Splunk.
 There is also a tool called zeek-cut which can aid in manual analysis.

+* Zeek supports `.zeek` scripts and has a package manager to download modules with that is called by `zkg` and the modules can be called like scripts or with their package name.

 ---